 How to Use Bitcoins To Bet

-Using Bitcoin really is easy and certainly no more complicated than using any other major eWallet or alternative payment method.
-As the method is a little foreign to many I've made this section a little longer than usual to help get you started if you haven't used Bitcoin to bet with before.
+As the method is still a little foreign to many I’ve made this section a little longer than usual to help get you started if you haven’t used Bitcoin to bet with before.

 Things To Know Before You Start Using Bitcoin to Bet